 These training sessions will exhaust you at first.
 They will leave you sore and push you to your limits, all so you can recover and push yourself even further.

-7. Remember Training Is Physical and Mental
+7. Remember Triathlon Training Is Both Physical and Mental

 Whether you’re just beginning your triathlon training or you’re in the final days before the race, always remember to keep your mind sharp.
 The physical tests are nothing compared to the mental challenges an athlete faces.